-The procedures of the House of Commons are founded on the Constitution and statutes, the Standing Orders of the House of Commons, Speakers' rulings and House practice.
+The procedures of the House of Commons are founded on the Constitution, statutes, the Standing Orders of the House of Commons, Speakers’ rulings, and House practice.

-Perhaps the most significant section of the Constitution Act, 1867, from a procedural point of view, is that which provides a statutory basis for the privileges enjoyed by the House of Commons.
-The Constitution Act, 1867 provides that "the privileges, immunities, and powers to be held, enjoyed and exercised" by the House of Commons and its Members be defined in an Act of Parliament.
+Perhaps the most significant section of the Constitution Act, 1867, from a procedural point of view, is section 18, which provides a statutory basis for the privileges enjoyed by the House of Commons.
+Section 18 provides that “the privileges, immunities, and powers to be held, enjoyed, and exercised” by the House of Commons and its Members be defined in an Act of Parliament.
 The Parliament of Canada Act provides the House of Commons with the exclusive right to regulate its own internal affairs and to control its own agenda and proceedings.

 The Speaker has ruled on questions of procedure ever since representative assemblies were first established prior to Confederation.
 Just as case law is an important part of the common-law judicial system, rulings are an important part of our parliamentary system.